solarapptech/stop-the-game/README.md

 - Documents are deleted automatically by MongoDB when `expiresAt` is in the past.
 - The expiration is **15 minutes**.
 - The expiration is refreshed whenever the room/game is updated during normal play.
+- The expiration is refreshed when each round ends (validation completes).
 - When a **rematch** starts, the expiration is refreshed back to **15 minutes** again.

 This prevents orphaned rooms/games from lingering indefinitely while still keeping active matches alive.